 Your guide to New York.

-Whether you know it as the ‘Big Apple’ or the ‘City That Never Sleeps’, New York is a shoppers’ paradise, crammed full of exceptional sights and experiences, and pulsing with a palpable energy.
 Divided into five boroughs: Manhattan, the Bronx, Staten Island, Brooklyn and Queens, the city sits on the country’s east coast at the mouth of the Hudson River.
-It is in Manhattan that New York’s most famous attractions can be found, from Times Square and Central Park to the iconic Empire State Building.
+It’s in Manhattan that New York’s most famous attractions can be found, from Times Square and Central Park to the iconic Empire State Building.
 Venture to Little Italy and Chinatown, see an award-winning show on Broadway or take a ferry to visit nearby Ellis Island and the Statue of Liberty.

 Eating and drinking.

-No matter what type of cuisine appeals, you are guaranteed to find it in New York.
+No matter what type of cuisine appeals, you’re guaranteed to find it in New York.
 The city is home to some 18,000 unique restaurants, as well as street vendors offering a variety of portable snacks on the go.
 Pizza is in vast supply and a slice or two is usually sufficient to satisfy most appetites.
 Chinese and Italian is also heavily represented, most prominently in Chinatown and Little Italy, respectively.
-Greenwich Village and Hell’s Kitchen offer a number of independent eateries, the latter being a popular location for a pre-theatre bite.
+Greenwich Village and Hells Kitchen offer a number of independent eateries, the latter being a popular location for a pre-theater bite.
 While Jewish Delis are a staple of the city and the place to grab a hallowed New York Bagel.

 Not without reason, New York has emerged as one of the world’s foremost shopping capitals and, like its culinary offer, shopping in the city varies from district to district.
 Macy’s, Bloomingdales and SAKS Fifth Avenue are popular department stores, and a one-stop shop for fashion and beauty buys.
 Fifth Avenue is New York’s most famous shopping street, with many flagship designer stores.
-Madison Avenue also offers its share of luxury labels and is where Barneys is based, while Williamsburg, Soho and Greenwich cater to quirky boutiques and smaller, independent brands.
-Shops in New York typically stay open late and it is not unusual for tills to ring past 8 pm.
+Madison Avenue also offers its share of luxury labels and is where Barneys is based, while Williamsburg, Soho and Greenwich cater to quirky boutiques and smaller, independent, brands.
+Shops in New York typically stay open late and it’s not unusual for tills to ring past 8pm.

 Beyond New York City.